rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```

 ## Study Area
-British Columbia, Canada was selected to determine temperature impacts on wildfires from May to September, 2021 because of its dense forested area and ongoing history of wildfire occurance.
+British Columbia, Canada was selected to determine temperature impacts on wildfires from May to September, 2021 because of its dense forested area and ongoing history of wildfire occurrence.
+.

 To display the study area we will create a map of BC which includes all the fire points as well as the mean center.
-The first step will be to load in the boundary shapefile and set the coordinate reference system (CRS) of the BC bounadry to EPSG:4326, which corresponds to the WGS84 geographic coordinate system (latitude and longitude).
+The first step will be to load in the boundary shapefile and set the coordinate reference system (CRS) of the BC boundary to EPSG:4326, which corresponds to the WGS84 geographic coordinate system (latitude and longitude).

 ```{r Load in Shapefile, echo=TRUE, eval=TRUE, warning=FALSE}
 #maps package